discoverycode/discoverybot_api/README.md

     robot.backward(90)  # Move back at 90% speed
     robot.stop()        # Stop the robot
     robot.move(100, 40) # Move the left wheel at 100% and the right wheel at 40%
+    robot.move(-50, 10) # Move the left wheel backwards at 50% speed and the right wheel at 10% speed

+Synchronous (blocking) control

+    robot.forward(90, 5)    # Move forward for 5 seconds
+    robot.left(50, 1.5)     # Turn left for 1.5 seconds
+    robot.move(100, 10, 5)  # Move left motor at 100% and the right wheel at 10% for 5 seconds